Russia bans British airlines from its airspace

 British airlines have been banned from landing at Russia's airports and from crossing its airspace, the Russian civil aviation regulator has said.

+Russia said the move is a response to "the unfriendly decisions by the UK aviation authorities".

-It follows the UK's decision to ban Russia's national airline Aeroflot from landing in the UK.
+On Thursday, the UK banned Russia's national airline Aeroflot from landing in Britain.

-The UK's ban was part of sanctions introduced in response to Moscow's invasion of Ukraine.
+The measure was part of sanctions introduced following Moscow's invasion of Ukraine.

 UK Defence Secretary Ben Wallace told ITV: "I think that's their retaliation for us yesterday banning Aeroflot from using and landing in the United Kingdom.
 That's their tit for tat response."